Mr-sB/UnitySingleton/README.md

 # UnitySingleton
 Unity Singleton.
-Include MonoBehaviour Singleton and Singleton.
+Include MonoBehaviour Singleton and Generic Singleton.

 ## Feature
 * MonoBehaviour Singleton will not cause error in editor mode.